 If you are a property owner, your estate and all of your assets may be

-You probably want to control how these valuables are distributed to your
+in jeopardy.
+You probably want to control how these valuables are distributed

-In order to do that, you will need to provide detailed instructions informing
+to your loved ones.
+In order to do that, you will need to provide detailed